plasticityai/coldbrew/README.md

 Note: This only works if the function is in the scope of `window` (browser), `self` (worker), or `global` (Node.js).

-Note: If the return value is a `Promise`,
+Note: If the return value is a `Promise`, it is automatically resolved to the value (requires running in asynchronous mode).

 ### Bridge Variables